 A-Basin 101: Mountain Facts

 Arapahoe Basin Ski Area opened in 1946 with one tow rope and a $1.25 lift ticket.
 We now offer more than 1,400 acres, nine lifts, the longest ski and ride season in Colorado, and some of the highest terrain in North America.

-The Basin is a pure skier’s and snowboarder’s mountain and welcomes anyone and everyone.
+A-Basin is a pure skier’s and snowboarder’s mountain and welcomes anyone and everyone.
 Enjoy some of Colorado’s most adventurous in-bounds terrain, delicious food, uncrowded runs, free parking, easy access, and the friendliest staff in the business.

-Season dates: October to June, conditions dependent (longest season in Colorado)
+Open for winter October to June, conditions dependent (longest season in Colorado)

 - Average snowfall: 350 in / 889 cm

 - Base elevation: 10,520 feet / 3,206 meters

 - Summit elevation: 13,050 feet / 3,978 meters (3rd highest ski-area peak elevation in North America)

 - Snowmaking acres: 125